CryDotCom/Frames2Vid/README.md

 - Frame Delay: A lower delay results in faster animation and vice versa.
 - Quality Settings: Higher quality settings result in larger file sizes. (low is mostly enough for image squenz animations)
 - Directory: The script processes images and saves the video in the directory where it is located.
+- Image size: The script is made to process images for a sequnce, please do not add imgs to it that differe in size, the script will try to resize images that don't match the size of the first image, but it might cause errors or problems.

 # Info

-This project includes `ffmpeg.exe` for creating videos from frame sequences using a Python script.
+This project needs `ffmpeg.exe` for creating videos from frame sequences using a Python script.
 FFmpeg is licensed under the LGPL/GPL.

 The `ffmpeg.exe` binary was obtained from [FFmpeg official downloads](https://ffmpeg.org/download.html).